-5. Attendance: Attendance is necessary to your success in this course.
+- 5. Attendance: Attendance is necessary to your success in this course.
 You can receive up to 30 points simply by attending class.
 Three absences will be allowed with no need for an explanation and no penalty.
-If you have three or fewer unexcused absences you will receive
+If you have three or fewer unexcused absences you will receive the full 30 points for attendance.

-An undated photograph of Frederick Douglass.
-You will be reading Douglass' autobiography for the short essay assignments in this course. the full 30 points for attendance.
 Each additional unexcused absence after three will result in a deduction of 10 points per class from your point total in the course.
 Absences do not relieve students from the responsibility for missed assignments and exams.
-Students must take the initiative in arranging with me to make up missed work resulting from an absence, including in the cases of officially excused absences and emergencies.

-6. Class Participation: Class discussions will be a regular feature of this course.
+Students must take the initiative in arranging with me to make up missed work resulting from an absence, including in the cases of officially excused absences and emergencies. - 6.
+Class Participation: Class discussions will be a regular feature of this course.
 You are expected to read each week's assigned reading before coming to the first class meeting of that week and to participate in class discussions that address textbook readings and other course materials.
 30 points of your grade will be determined on the basis of your participation in class discussions.
 Do not blow this off-I will give you a 0 if you do not participate!
 The points you receive for class participation will not be based on reciting "right" or "wrong" answers (which often will not exist in the context of discussion in this course) but rather on your willingness to participate in discussion and your engagement with the topics and issues covered in this course.
 The points you receive for class discussion can be a great way of bumping your grade up to a higher letter grade.